Jibinrp/DAY6/README.md

 }
-b) Write a second constructor for the class Movie, which takes a String representing the title of the movie and a String representing the studio as its arguments, and sets the respective class variables to these values, while the class variable rating is set to "PG".
+b) Write a second constructor for the class Movie, which takes a String representing the title of the movie and a String representing the studio as its arguments, and sets the respective class variables to these values, while the class variable rating. is set to "PG".
 answer:
 public Movie (String t, String s) {